 If you are submitting poetry or flash pieces, please compile your work into a single document and then upload your submission.

 We do not accept previously published work, including work that has appeared online in blogs or other forums.
-Simultaneous submissions are fine, though if your work is accepted elsewhere, please email us immediately at email@example.com.
+Simultaneous submissions are fine, though if your work is accepted elsewhere, please withdraw your submission.
+If you need to withdraw one poem or part of a submission, you should email us at email@example.com.

 Current or former employees of the University of Mary Washington are not eligible to submit work to the Rappahannock Review.
 We will not consider work from current UMW students; however, we will read work from alumni who graduated three or more years ago.
 If you are a previous contributor, please wait at least one year from publication before submitting new work.

 While we strive to respond to all work as quickly as possible, careful attention does take time.
 Please wait at least six months from submission before querying.